amacdonaldai/AI-Empowerment/README.md

 in which we get really focused on a problem statement, the develop that by exploring issue trees, then work through a root cause analysis and finally translate our findings into a beautifully designed deck.

+The morning session will cover this case study: [Case Study for ChatGPT](https://github.com/amacdonaldai/AI-Empowerment/blob/main/Case%20Study%20for%20ChatGPT.pdf)

+To get similar results like mine, be sure to update your [ChatGPT Custom Instructions](https://github.com/amacdonaldai/AI-Empowerment/blob/main/Custom_Instructions.md))!

 # Use Case 1: Defining the Problem Statement
 - [Problem Statement Prompt](https://github.com/amacdonaldai/AI-Empowerment/blob/main/Problem-Statement-Prompt.md)
 - [Problem Statement GPT](https://chat.openai.com/g/g-tHZOlUaYD-smart-problem-gpt)